We work with some of the UK’s leading insurers:

 No, mortgage payment protection insurance (MPPI) and mortgage life insurance are two separate products.

-The difference between mortgage protection and life insurance is that one pays out while you’re alive and the other pays out after your passing.
+The difference between mortgage protection and life insurance is that one pays out while you’re alive if you’re too ill or injured to work, and the other pays out if you pass away during a set term.

 MPPI works in a similar way to an income protection policy, as it will pay out to you each month to help cover the cost of your monthly mortgage payments while you’re unable to work.

-Whereas mortgage life insurance will pay out a lump sum to your loved ones after your passing to help them cover mortgage costs and remain in the family home.
+Whereas mortgage life insurance will pay out a lump sum to your loved ones after your passing to help them pay off the mortgage (or keep up with the repayments) and remain in their home.

-Mortgage payment protection insurance isn’t currently offered by Reassured, but we can help you conduct a mortgage life insurance comparison using our award-winning broker service.
+Mortgage payment protection insurance isn’t currently offered by Reassured, but we can help you compare life insurance as well as income protection quotes to help protect your mortgage should the unexpected happen.

 What happens to your life insurance policy once your mortgage is paid off will depend on your chosen policy term.

-If you’ve opted to have your policy mirror your mortgage term, your life insurance will expire in line with your mortgage.
+If you’ve taken out a policy specifically to help cover your mortgage, then your life insurance should expire in line with your mortgage.

-If you’ve chosen a longer term to help cover other aspects of your life, your policy will continue until:
+If you’ve chosen a longer policy term to help cover other expenses and you keep paying your monthly premiums, then your life insurance will continue until:

 If you re-mortgage, you’ll need to ensure that your current life insurance policy still meets your requirements.